-Age-related androgen deficiency (VAD, male menopause, age-related hypogonadism, PADAM syndrome, ADAM) is a syndrome caused by an age-related decrease in blood testosterone levels.
+Age-related androgen deficiency (VAD, male menopause, age-related hypogonadism, PADAM syndrome, ADAM) is a syndrome caused by an age-related decrease in testosterone in the blood.

-- Relative VAD - androgen level is within the normal range (more than 12 nmol / l).
-VAD is caused by a decrease in the level of androgens relative to previous years.
+- Relative VAD - the level of androgens is within the normal range (more than 12 nmol / l).
+VAD is due to a decrease in androgen levels relative to previous years.

-According to some authors, the frequency of pronounced androgen deficiency in men older than 30 years varies from 7% to 30%.
-The percentage of patients with VAD is highly dependent on the age group to which the man belongs.
-For example, men aged 40-49 years, suffer from VAD twice as often as men of the age group 30-39 years.
+According to some authors, the frequency of severe androgen deficiency in men older than 30 years varies from 7% to 30%.
+The percentage of patients with VAD strongly depends on the age group to which the man belongs.
+For example, men aged 40-49 years, suffer from VAD twice as often as men aged 30-39 years.

-Fig.1 - Age dynamics of testosterone secretion in men.
+Fig. 1 - Age-related dynamics of testosterone secretion in men.

-In the male climax, in contrast to the female, there is no pronounced decrease in the production of androgens, and therefore the age of diagnosis of VAD can vary from 35 to 70 years.
-Why is there so much variation?
-Primary is associated with the initial level of the hormone at the age of its peak production (20-25 years), with the so-called sexual constitution of a man (Fig. 2).
+In menopause, unlike women, there is no pronounced decrease in androgen production, and therefore the age of diagnosing VAD can vary from 35 to 70 years.
+Why is there such a wide variation?
+This is primarily associated with the initial level of the hormone at the age of its peak production (20-25 years), with the so-called sexual constitution of men (Fig. 2).

-Fig.2 - Individual dates of onset of age-related androgen deficiency depending on the sexual constitution (testosterone level at 20) 1 - a man with a weak sexual constitution, 2 - a man with an average sexual constitution, 3 - a man with a strong sexual constitution.
+Fig. 2 - Individual timelines for the onset of age-related androgen deficiency depending on the sexual constitution (testosterone level at 20) 1 - a man with a weak sexual constitution, 2 - a man with an average sexual constitution, 3 - a man with a strong sexual constitution.

-Men, whose hormone levels during the peak period of their secretion are closer to the upper level (33 nmol / l), have a stronger sexual constitution, and with a decrease in testosterone production (1% per year after 30 years), they later note symptoms of VAD, and in consequence, they can only have a relative form of androgen deficiency.
+Men whose hormone levels at the peak period of their secretion are closer to the upper level (33 nmol / L) have a stronger sexual constitution, and with a decrease in testosterone production (1% per year after 30 years), they later notice symptoms of VAD, and subsequently, they can only have a relative form of androgen deficiency.

-Men who have a low sexual constitution, more quickly notice the effects of a natural decrease in androgens.
-Moreover, in such men, the absolute form of age-related hypogonadism is more often diagnosed earlier.
+Men with a low sexual constitution, much faster notice the effects of a natural decrease in androgens.
+Moreover, in such men, the absolute form of age-related hypogonadism is much more often diagnosed earlier.

 Thus, men have a strong individual indicator of the onset of androgen deficiency, due to its sexual constitution.

-In addition to the sexual constitution of a man, the following chronic diseases can lead to early androgenic deficiency:
+In addition to the sexual constitution of men, the following chronic diseases can lead to early androgen deficiency:

-In men with these chronic diseases, there is a decrease in testosterone levels by 10–15% compared with healthy men of the same age, which approximates the time taken to reduce the secretion of sex hormones by an average of 5–7 years (Fig. 3).
-But at the same time, the decrease in the level of androgens occurs at the same rate as in healthy men.
+Men with these chronic diseases have a decrease in testosterone levels of 10-15% compared with healthy men of the same age, which brings the average reduction in the secretion of sex hormones by 5-7 years (Fig. 3).
+But at the same time, a decrease in the level of androgens occurs at the same rate as in healthy men.